jeffThompson/AnimatedGifWallpaper/README.md

 Simple Java app to let you set animated GIFs as wallpaper (Mac only).
 Just drag and drop!

 Note: this is still a bit buggy, and may crash if you try to change files while running.
-Quit and relaunch should solve this. :)
+Quit and relaunch should solve this :)

 \- \- \-